dhairya0907/Hacker-News-API/README.md

 ### What I learned
 * How to use API in React.
 * How to desing React web application.
-* How Sturcture React web appliction source code
+* How Sturcture React web appliction source code.